Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     Transform[datetime.datetime, DateTransformer(past=False)]

-Since the parameter's type annotation is replaced with :class:`~.app_commands.Transform`, the underlying type and other information must now be provided through the :class:`~.app_commands.Transformer` itself.
+Since the parameter's type annotation is replaced with :class:`~.app_commands.Transform`, the underlying Discord type and other information must now be provided through the :class:`~.app_commands.Transformer` itself.

 These can be provided by overriding the following properties: